Capital Gains Exemption: Everything You Need To Know

 Generally, when a taxpayer disposes of capital property—such as corporate shares—and realizes a capital gain, the taxpayer must include one-half of the gain in his or her income.
 But if the disposed property is either a qualified small-business-corporation share (QSBC share) or qualified farm or fishing property, the gain may be deductible.

-Presently, the LCGE is $848,252 in 2018.
-This means that an individual can sell his or her shares in a qualified small business corporation and shelter $848,252 of capital gains from tax (meaning receive this amount completely tax free).
+The LCGE in 2021 is $892,218.
+This means that an individual can sell his or her shares in a qualified small business corporation and shelter $892,218 of capital gains from tax (meaning receive this amount completely tax free).
 The threshold cap is indexed to inflation, increasing incrementally each year according to the Consumer Price Index.
-For the list of pegged personal income tax and benefit amounts for 2018 set out by Canada Revenue, Click Here.
+For the list of pegged personal income tax and benefit amounts for 2021 set out by Canada Revenue, Click Here.

 Qualifying for the LCGE